 In the area of alternative dispute resolution, Mr. Schulman has particularly extensive experience representing clients in mediations and arbitrations before the Financial Industry Regulatory Authority (FINRA).
 Specifically, Mr. Schulman has represented numerous analysts and financial advisors (including groups of financial advisors) in matters regarding their separation from FINRA member-firms.
 These arbitrations have raised issues related to FINRA rule violations, client “poaching,” professional defamation, and wrongful termination.

-Mr. Schulman is also intimately familiar with the Family Educational Rights and Privacy Act (FERPA).
-He has assisted educational institutions in auditing and amending their FERPA policies, as well as drafting FERPA notices and waivers to ensure compliance with the Act.
+Mr. Schulman also has experience with the Family Educational Rights and Privacy Act (FERPA).
+He has audited and amended FERPA policies, and has drafted FERPA notices and waivers to ensure compliance with the Act.

 Mr. Schulman is a graduate of The George Washington University Law School.
 During law school he interned for the Honorable Ricardo M. Urbina in the United States District Court for the District of Columbia.
 Mr. Schulman also participated in the D.C.
-Law Students in Court Legal Clinic where he successfully represented a number of indigent defendants in criminal trials and pretrial hearings.
+Law Students in Court Legal Clinic where he successfully represented a number of indigent defendants accused of crimes at trial and in pretrial hearings.
 Mr. Schulman joined Shulman Rogers while in law school as a summer associate and law clerk and worked primarily in the firm’s commercial litigation department.
 As a summer associate and law clerk, he helped litigate cases involving employment discrimination, breach of contract, breach of fiduciary duty, fraud, and a diverse range of other business-related issues.
 He later joined the firm as an associate.

 Professional & Community Affiliations